johntran/relay/docs/Modern-GraphQLInRelay.md

 * `src/Components/__generated__/DictionaryComponent_definition.graphql.js`
 * `src/Queries/__generated__/DictionaryQuery.graphql.js`

-If you use the `--persist` flag, then an extra query map json file will be generated:
+If you use `--persist`, then an extra query map json file will also be generated:

 * `src/Queries/__generated__/DictionaryQuery.queryMap.json`

-Only one query map json is generated because only concrete queries can be persisted.
+Only one query map json is generated in this instance because only concrete queries can be persisted.
 Fragments are not persisted.

 ### Importing generated definitions